-In Norton's 13 years as head coach, Georgia has won 18 individual national titles, earned 139 All-America certificates, captured 91 SEC individual titles and the men's and women's teams have achieved a total of 23 top-25 NCAA finishes.
+During Norton's 15 years as head coach, Georgia has won 25 individual national titles, including the seven in the last two years (2013 - Shaunae Miller, indoor 400m; Freya Jones, javelin), earned 192 All-America certificates and captured 108 SEC individual titles.
+The men and women's teams have also achieved a total of 29 top-25 NCAA finishes during this span.

-Another first for the Bulldog men came as Torrin Lawrence sprinted to Georgia's first national championship in the 400-meter dash at the 2010 NCAA Indoor Championships.
+Another first for the Bulldog men came as Torrin Lawrence sprinted to Georgia's first national championship in the 400m at the 2010 NCAA Indoor Championships.
 Lawrence completed his career as a seven-time All-American and three-time SEC champion.
 In the field, Nikola Lomnicka captured the third NCAA women's hammer throw crown for the Lady Bulldogs in five years in 2010 before finishing third at the 2011 NCAA Championships.
-Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer.
+Lomnicka concluded her career in 2012 with her third consecutive First Team All-America certificate in the hammer and three SEC championships.

 |THE WAYNE NORTON FILE|

 Collegiate Coaching Experience:

 Assistant Coach/Graduate Assistant: